Stream-AD/MemStream/README.md

 Implementation of

-- [MemStream: Memory-Based Streaming Anomaly Detection](https://arxiv.org/pdf/2106.03837.pdf).
-Siddharth Bhatia, Arjit Jain, Shivin Srivastava, Kenji Kawaguchi, Bryan Hooi.
+- [MemStream: Memory-Based Streaming Anomaly Detection](https://arxiv.org/pdf/2106.03837.pdf). *Siddharth Bhatia, Arjit Jain, Shivin Srivastava, Kenji Kawaguchi, Bryan Hooi*.
 The Web Conference (formerly WWW), 2022.

 MemStream detects anomalies from a multi-aspect data stream.
 We output an anomaly score for each record.
 MemStream is a memory augmented feature extractor, allows for quick retraining, gives a theoretical bound on the memory size for effective drift handling, is robust to memory poisoning, and outperforms 11 state-of-the-art streaming anomaly detection baselines.